fredrikdanebjer/esp32-aws-cam/README.md

 ### OTA

-Once you have flashed your initial firmware over UART you can flash with OTA in the future.
-To do so it is required that you have set up AWS structures accordingly (please refer to AWS guides on the subject).
+Once you have flashed your initial firmware over UART you can, if desired, start to flash with OTA instead.
+There are some things that needs to be done in AWS, out of scope of this project, please read more in docs/OTA.md.
-It do is required that the firmware version is increased, this happens automatically with every build IFF a new commit has been added or the tag has been increased.
-Furthermore, the necessary cert path for the OTA job is: 'config/aws/aws_ota_codesigner_certificate.h', while the firmware filepath is '.'.

 ### Monitor